norswap/norswap.github.io/.factory/posts/2019-05-25-0-java-visitor-pattern.md

 In theory, there is nothing that prevents solving the expression problem at the language level.
 In an ideal world, we'd just be able to add abstract extension methods that have to be implemented for all classes implementing the interface.
-The [linker] would then verify that the method was implemented for all such classes, and generate the proper [virtual method tables][vtables].
+The [linker] would then verify that these methods were implemented for all such classes, and generate the proper [virtual method tables][vtables].
 But no such object-oriented language exists.